 Vapor Recovery Industrial Blowers

-Vapor recovery industrial blowers are a special type of centrifugal blower which is designed to collect vapors of gas and fuels such that they do not escape into the atmosphere.
+Vapor recovery industrial blowers are a special type of centrifugal blower that is designed to collect vapors of gas and fuels such that they do not escape into the atmosphere.
 Under certain conditions, this type of industrial blower is crucial and even required by law in cases where there are explosive and flammable fumes.

 Industrial Blower Applications